-Iran, Kurdish Regional Government sign energy agreement
+Iran and Kurdish Regional Government sign oil and natural gas trade agreement

 IRBIL - Iran signed an agreement with Iraq's Kurdish Regional Government for oil and natural gas on Sunday, according to a Kurdish official.

 Abullah Akrayi, the Kurdish Regional Government official responsible for Iran affairs, told journalists that a delegation led by Rostem Qasimi, Iran's delegate for trade relations with Iraq, made the deal with the regional government's energy minister Ashti Hawrami.